 There’s always a bit of Germany with me, hey?
 Living in Germany taught me a lot about how to deal with the colder seasons and wellness.
 With Winter rolling in, I’m ditching cooler showers for long, hot baths with warming scents and essential oils.
 In the form of bath products from my favourite German wellness brand, Dresdner Essenz.

 If you like essential oils and bath products, I’d highly recommend checking them out.
 The products are fabulous and brilliantly affordable.
-Postage from Germany is eye watering.
-Worth it though.
+Sadly, post Brexit, Dresdner Essenz no longer delivers to the UK.
+If you are in Germany, this is a budget bath product brand to stock up on.

 Cosiness is always a big thing at this time of year, and understandably so.
 I reckon concepts like ‘Hygge’ and ‘Lagom’ will be bigger than ever this year as we all spend more time than ever at home.
 Cue the candles, fairy lights and big light-up stars.